«Creator with multiple influences who started with the

 [Accents – Ensemble Intercontemporain Webmag, Jéremie Szpirglas]

 Aurélio Edler-Copes's work is recognized for its intensity, dynamism and considerable dramatic force.
-His artistic research has led him to electrify acoustic instruments and merge them with electric instruments in unique electronic setups, which integrate analog and digital in real time.
+His artistic research has led him to electrify acoustic instruments and merge them with electric instruments in unique electronic setups, which integrate analog and digital in real time, exploring also interactive light and video setups.

 A highly active creator, he collaborates with prestigious soloists and ensembles (Ensemble Intercontemporain, Klangforum Wien, Musikfabrik, United Instruments of Lucilin, Quatuor Diotima, Quatuor Béla, Nieuw Ensemble, L'Itinéraire, Mosaik, Vortex, Taller Sonoro, Orchestras of São Paulo, Minas Gerais, Bilbao, Euskadi, Lorraine, et al.) and has received some thirty international composition prizes, , in particular the New Forum Jeune Création Prize, the "Premio Roma" of the Spanish Foreign Affairs Ministry, and the Georges Wildenstein Prize of the French Académie de Beaux Arts.